onegreyonewhite/yauhc/README.md

 All deployments controlled by list of dicts named `deloyments`.
 Almost all values can be overrided with `generic` dict.
 Deployment's pods updates their annotations when content of configmaps updates too.
 If deployment doesn't have `image` parameter but have configs only configmap will be deployed.
 Without `configs` and `image` nothing will be deployed.
+For deployments with `port` parameter automatically creates service with same port and same selector.

 | Name                            | Required | Generic | Description                                                  | Value                                      |